 Key Takeaways

-• No two investing strategies are the same.
-Your approach will depend on your circumstances, risk tolerance and financial goals
+- No two strategies are the same.
+Your approach will depend on your circumstances, risk tolerance and financial goals.

-• Buying & holding for the long term is a common strategy that suits many casual/serious investors
+- Buying & holding for the long term is a common strategy that some investors choose.

 Here are the 3 main investing strategies in crypto: